So many new terms are being used in discussions of health information technology. Here, we help sort out what the terms actually mean.

 Deeper dive: Tiny electrode devices implanted into the body can alter the typical impulses that travel along the nerves and spinal cord that send messages to the brain.
 Some uses of the devices include for headaches, abdominal pain and cervical and back pain.
 Such electrical stimulation therapy has been gaining momentum as some researchers believe that it could prove to be more efficient than medication therapy.

 Electronic health record (EHR)

-Health informatics is the interdisciplinary study of the design, development, adoption and application of IT-based innovations in health care services delivery, management and planning.
-Informatics can include human interface design, data mining, cognitive sciences, decision support, databases and algorithms.
-Health informatics professionals typically have backgrounds in both computer and biomedical sciences.
+Health informatics is the interdisciplinary study of the design, development, adoption and application of information technology-based innovations in health care services delivery, management and planning.

 Mobile health (mhealth)